 Waste Planning Authority Principal Waste Facility in Leicestershire

 Birmingham New Albion Landfill

-Buckinghamshire Shawell Quarry

 Derby City New Albion Landfill

 Derbyshire New Albion Landfill

 Leicester City Wanlip AD

 Lincolnshire Wanlip AD

 Northamptonshire Shawell Quarry

 Nottingham City New Albion Landfill

-Nottinghamshire Shawell Quarry

 Staffordshire New Albion Landfill

-Surrey Lount Composting Site

 Warwickshire Shawell Quarry

-Table 28: Regular and significant waste imports into Leicestershire by wastesource and principal destination shows this, and in the main, it is evident that the significant movements of waste were to sites in close proximity to Leicestershire and were most likely due to contractual or geographic reasons rather than due to a lack of facilities.
-The County Council has contacted all of the English WPAs contained in Tables R and S to ascertain if these movements can, to the best of their knowledge, continue.
-Similarly, this has been done for those authorities in Tables P and O. The details of correspondence received on the sites to which significant exports were made is contained in the 'Duty to Cooperate Report'; but, no issues were highlighted that would mean such movements could not continue.
-The Council's strategy to provide waste management capacity equivalent to Leicestershire's arisings does somewhat negate the issue of these movements because Leicestershire is not reliant upon these sites because there is insufficient in the County for its management.
+- Osing the EA's Waste Data Interrogator non hazardous waste movements the other way, i.e. out of the County, can also be analysed to pick out patterns.
+Table V of Appendix 1 shows this, and in the main, it is evident that the significant movements of waste were to sites in close proximity to Leicestershire and were most likely due to contractual or geographic reasons rather than due to a lack of facilities.
+The County Council has contacted all of the English WPAs contained in Tables U and V, principally, to ascertain if these movements out of the County can, to the best of their knowledge, continue.
+Similarly, this has been done for those authorities in Tables S and T. The details of correspondence received on the sites to which significant exports were made is contained in the 'Duty to Cooperate Report'; but, no issues were highlighted that would mean such movements could not continue not has any Authority, other than Leicester City, indicated that movements in to Leicestershire are necessary to manage their waste including residues that they cannot. - 7.7 The Council's strategy to provide waste management capacity equivalent to Leicestershire's arisings does somewhat negate the issue of these movements because Leicestershire is not reliant upon these sites because there is insufficient in the County for its management.
 The exception is those hazardous waste facilities which manage wastes in manners in which facilities in Leicestershire cannot.
 The 2011 data from the hazardous waste data interrogator shows the greatest types of identifiable hazardous waste produced in Leicestershire are C&D waste & asbestos, municipal & similar commercial wastes, and oil & oil/water mixtures.
-There is sufficient capacity for managing asbestos in Leicestershire but analysis of the hazardous waste facilities accepting significant levels of waste from Leicestershire shows that they are dominated by sites which manage oil and liquid wastes, and waste electrical equipment - corresponding to the major forms of waste production.
+There is sufficient capacity for managing asbestos in Leicestershire but analysis of the hazardous waste facilities accepting significant levels of waste from Leicestershire shows that they are dominated by sites which manage oil and liquid wastes, and waste electrical equipment corresponding to the major forms of waste production.